 Besides humans, all vertebrates have this system, alongside many other non-vertebrate life forms.

 The endocannabinoid system is very adaptive, which means it can “sense” or “perceive” when something is wrong within a single cell (or a group of cells).
 If it senses an error, the organism will create both endocannabinoids and cannabinoid receptors on demand, so the ECS has a way to intervene on a cellular level.

 Unfortunately, numerous genetic abnormalities and degenerations, as well as negative outside stimuli like bad diet, pollutants, and lack of exercise incapacitate the endocannabinoid system, preventing it to function properly.

 Cannabinoids from cannabis rejuvenate the ECS, paving the way for more receptors and more endocannabinoids to be synthesized.

 One of the ways cannabinoids influence the ECS is by stimulating a specific response from the immune system.

-This is called immuno-cannabinoid modulation, and it entails that once stimulated by cannabinoids, the immune cells that have cannabinoid receptors change the way they behave and regulate how our immune system performs as a whole.
+This is called an immuno-cannabinoid modulation, and it means that once stimulated by cannabinoids, the immune cells that have cannabinoid receptors will change the way they behave and regulate how our immune system performs as a whole.